top of page

 Our Thoughts

 This is a nice spot to visit if you are in the area.
-It is a quick walk that can get you outside for a few minutes.
+It is a quick walk with scenic views.
+It is a fun way to get outside for a little bit.

 There is also a large shelter house with four exceptionally large picnic tables.
 It would be a nice place to have a birthday party.